spdx/spdx-3-model/model/Core/Classes/ExternalMap.md

 ## Description

 An External Map is a map of Element identifiers that are used within a Document but defined external to that Document.
-The external map provides details about the externally-defined Element such as its provenance, where to retrieve it, and how to verify its integrity.
+The external map provides details about the Element that are defined externally such as its provenance, where to retrieve it, and how to verify its integrity.

 ## Metadata